Shreya24tiwari/PowerBI/README.md

 # PowerBI
 As I started learning about POWER BI DASHBOARD, I saw there are so many amazing filters in BI DASHBOARD.
 ### KAGGLE DATASET
 I start my lerning from kaggle zomato dataset.
 The data is all about Restaurants.
-The main perpose of the data is to find in witch area is good for perticlur food or drinks.
+The main perpose of the data is to find in which area is good for perticlur food or drinks.
+Data columns are Location, menu, rating, Price, Online_order, Book_table, Cuisines, Average Bill Amount.
+From the data and there information I found which type of location people perfer online_order and which are not.
+I found that if number of people is two, Is they perfer to online_order or book_table.